 This really is the perfect Roast Turkey Breast.
 Easy peasy too!
 What’s so great about it you ask?
-It’s perfect for sandwiches (bonus! you can ditch that line at the deli), stir-fries, soups, enchiladas, turkey pot-pie and salads (this recipe would work great in the Lemon Brown Rice Salad from earlier this summer) to name a few.
+It’s perfect for sandwiches (bonus! you can ditch that line at the deli), stir-fries, soups, enchiladas, turkey pot-pie, and salads to name a few.
 And with this turkey, we’re talkin’ bone-in and skin-on, it’s the only way to go.
-Get yourself a single our double breasted number, and it’s a good idea to have a instant-read thermometer too.
+Get yourself a single or double-breasted number, and it’s a good idea to have an instant-read thermometer too.
 It will hold in the fridge for 3-4 days (if it lasts that long) and it’s so versatile for so many dishes.

 Another favorite thing I do this time of year is make soup.
-I LOVE to make homemade soup stock, it’s just the best.
-Save the turkey bone in the freezer, or throw it on the stove top in a pan with some carrots, onions, celery, garlic salt and pepper corns.
-Cover with water and simmer for a few hours.
-Let it cool, strain it through some cheese cloth and boom, done.
+I LOVE to make homemade soup stock, follow this recipe < but use your turkey carcass instead of chicken, same terrific outcome.
+Or save the turkey bone in the freezer until you are ready to make stock.
 One thousand times better than any can or carton of stock.
 But, yes, I use those cans and cartons too.
-I really do, but love the homemade best.
+I do but love the homemade best.
 I’d love to know if you have made stock before, and if not, why?
-Shoot me line in the comments.
+Shoot me a line in the comments.

-Some of the best local turkey comes from Ferndale Market in Cannon Falls, off Hwy.
-52. If you are headed to any apple orchards in that area, but sure to stop by, darling shop, adorable family run business with friendly small town service.
+Some of the best local turkeys come from Ferndale Market in Cannon Falls, MN.
+If you are headed to any apple orchards in that area, but sure to stop by, darling shop, adorable family run business with friendly small-town service.
 You can find Ferndale turkey in quite a few stores in the Twin Cities as well.
 Order soon for Thanksgiving!

 One of my favorite things to do with roasted turkey breast is make a sandwich or panini.
+Then make soup.
 Total comfort food.

 Remember to save that bone.
-Throw it in the freezer (and keep adding other bones to it) and I'll show you how to make some fantastic stock soon!
+Throw it in the freezer (and keep adding other bones to it) for turkey stock!